Murder of Penny Bell: Potential suspects

 Lauren Bell believes that her mother knew her killer, as "the ferocity of the attack suggests a crime of passion ...
 I think it was someone who wanted her but couldn't have her."

 A former neighbour of the Bell family from when they lived in Whitmore Road in Harrow before moving to Baker's Wood in 1987, John Richmond, was arrested by the police in April 1992 after he sold a story to The Sun newspaper in which he admitted being the man Bell had been with on the morning of her death.
-Richmond, who had been married three times previously, also claimed to have been in a secret relationship with Bell at the time.
+Richmond also claimed to have been in a secret relationship with Bell at the time.
 His fingerprints were then found in Bell's car.
-A bankrupt former builder, he was eventually released from police bail in July 1992 after the Crown Prosecution Service decided not to charge him.
+He was eventually released from police bail in July 1992 after the Crown Prosecution Service decided not to charge him.
 The police investigation was then wound up, with Richmond being described as "completely in the clear".
-However, police interviewed Richmond again in December 1994, after he claimed Bell was killed by an "assassin" and that he had been paid £30,000 by the man behind the murder to keep quiet.
+Police interviewed Richmond again in December 1994, after he claimed Bell was killed by an "assassin" and that he had been paid £30,000 by the man behind the murder to keep quiet.
 He claimed he knew the identity of the murderer because he was asked to recommend a hitman to carry out a knife attack, but didn't know Bell was the victim.

 Police had also examined Bell's husband Alistair as a suspect, as he inherited the bulk of his wife's estate as well as a £200,000 life insurance payout.
 However, they found no evidence to link him to his wife's murder and he had a verified alibi of being at work in Shaftesbury Avenue in Harrow on the morning of 6 June 1991.

 Bell had worked as a Samaritan until around 1982, and police explored the idea that the killer was someone she had counselled but this line of inquiry did not identify any further suspects.

 In 2003, police were performing forensic DNA analysis on blood stains found at the crime scene.

-Robert Napper was interviewed in 2008 following his conviction for the 1992 murder of Rachel Nickell, but there was no evidence linking him to Bell's murder and he was cleared of involvement.
+Robert Napper was interviewed in 2008 following his conviction for the 1992 murder of Rachel Nickell, but there was no evidence linking him to Bell's murder, and he was cleared of involvement.

-In a 2015 CBS Reality documentary on Bell's case her daughter Lauren said she "had a feeling" as to who was responsible for the murder, but did not elaborate.